Skip to content

 SMS opt in examples: web opt-in form

-Make a copy of this SMS-compliant opt-in form for your website so that users can fill out to subscribe SMS updates and notifications from your company.
+Make a copy of this SMS-compliant opt-in form for your website so users can subscribe to SMS updates and notifications from your company.

-If you’re an OpenPhone customer, you can send an automatic text message after someone fills out a Jotform using the Zap below:
+If you’re an Quo customer, you can send an automatic text message after someone fills out a Jotform using the Zap below:

 Check out our guide to the OpenPhone Zapier integration for more information.